Features

 3639_Task_Template_Merge_Fields_name.gif

-For more advanced merge fields, you can use formatters and even add text or perform calculations.
-For example, to put in the current year, use the merge field {{"now" | date: "%Y"}}.
+For more advanced Merge Fields, you can use formatters and even add text or perform calculations.
+For example, to put in the current year, use the merge field {{ "now" | date: "%Y" }}.
 Refer to Formatting Merge Fields.

 Custom Fields will be displayed in the relevant section.
 For example, fields displayed on the Job - Custom Fields tab will be displayed in the Job section of the Merge Field window.
 Refer to Managing Custom Fields.